There is an option now on your profile page

 , or at least playing for the good guys' side.
 It is a good visual shorthand to the audience that this is a person you can trust.

-Red and blue are both strong colors so they balance well and are thus commonly paired together.
-There's a tendency to be blue below the belt and red above whether wearing armor, dresses, superhero tights, or as simple as blue jeans and a red t-shirt.
+Red and blue are both strong colors that balance well and are commonly paired together, usually blue below the belt and red above whether wearing armor, dresses, superhero tights, or as simple as blue jeans and a red t-shirt.

 The other typical set up is that most of costume will be blue, an iconic piece of it (such as a hat or a cape) will be red, and yellow will be used for accents, trims, buttons, logos, and other accessories.